I remember the first time I bought seeds for my garden. They were tomatoes, and the packet read “75 days to maturity.”

 This is where things start getting tricky.

-Some seed packets are self-explanatory and will list days to maturity from seed, or days to maturity from transplant.
+Some seed catalogs and seed packets are self-explanatory and will list days to maturity from seed, or days to maturity from transplant.

 Many others, however, list only the days, which leaves you to wonder whether you start counting from the date you sowed the seed, the date the seed sprouted, or the date you set the transplant in the garden.